 I don’t recommend moving around in Lightroom just for kicks and grins.
 But when you NEED create space or transfer from an internal drive, here’s how!

-How to Move Lightroom Catalogs to External Hard Drive
+How to Move Lightroom Catalogs to a Hard Drive

 Step 1: Backup Your Lightroom Catalogue and Images

 First…a mini-lecture.
 You should be backing up your catalog and your images from your internal drive on a regular basis.
 Don’t lose your work, your time and your sanity.
 Set Lightroom to regularly backup, and use a smart backup strategy for your images and other documents.

 Since that is out of the way, let’s continue on to how to backup your catalog.
 If you aren’t backing up automatically, take a minute and do it manually.

 1. Open Lightroom and the catalog you want saved.

 2. Choose Edit->Catalog Settings (Windows) or Lightroom Settings->Catalog Settings (Mac).

 3. In the Backup dialog box at the bottom, choose “When Lightroom Next Exits.”
 Then Double click “Okay.”

 Step 2.
 Locate your catalog and images